Quicklinks

 Accessing your child’s medical record

-As far as possible, children should make decisions concerning the government’s dealing with their personal information themselves.
-However, the Information Privacy Act recognises that children may not have the capacity to understand and make decisions concerning their personal information and makes provision for a parent to make these decisions on their behalf.
+When possible, children should make the decisions about the government’s dealing with their information themselves.
+However, the law recognises that some children may not have the capacity to do this and allows a parent or guardian to make these decisions on their behalf.

-A ‘child’ is defined in section 45 of the IP Act as an individual who is under 18 years of age.
-The same section defines ‘parent’ as the child’s mother or father or a person otherwise exercising parental responsibility, including a guardian, and a person who, under Aboriginal or Torres Strait Islander tradition or custom, is regarded as a parent of the child.
+A 'child' is defined as an individual under 18 years of age and a ‘parent’ as the child’s mother or father or a person otherwise exercising parental responsibility, like a guardian or a person who, under Aboriginal or Torres Strait Islander tradition or custom, is regarded as a parent of the child.

 How to make an access application on behalf of a child